MikeZ77/notifications-demo/README.md

 # Web socket, SSE, and Long Polling Demo

 The application for this demo is a simple notification system using React and a Node.js/Express server.
-Use the unique client id to use in the request.
+Use the unique client id in the request.

 ## Start the App
 ```